-- Our initial focus has been primarily in two areas: - IP policy, licensing, and open-source. - The role of individual members within the JCP. - Each has been driven by a Working Group. - The Working Groups meet regularly, and report back to the Executive Committee (the Expert Group for this JSR) at each EC meeting. - See the minutes of the May face-to-face meeting in Zurich for their latest reports.
+- Our initial focus has been in two areas:

+- IP policy, licensing, and open-source.

+- The role of individual members in the JCP.

+- Each has been driven by a Working Group.

+- The Working Groups meet regularly, and report back to the Executive Committee (the Expert Group for this JSR) at the monthly EC meetings.

+- See the public EC meeting summaries for their latest reports.